-The main provisions of these Articles of Association in respect of members of the Board of Directors and management bodies are provided in Chapter 8, Section 2 of this document.
-Unless otherwise indicated, the term "Articles of Association" in this Chapter refers to the Company's Articles of Association adopted by the Board of Directors on 23 June 2011 and last updated on 19 February 2013.
+The main provisions of these Articles of Association in respect of members of the Board of Directors and management bodies are provided in Chapter 6, Section 2 of this document.

+Unless otherwise indicated, the term "Articles of Association" in this chapter refers to the Company's Articles of Association adopted by the Board of Directors on 23 June 2011 and last updated at the Board of Directors' meeting on 24 February 2015.

-1.2 Board of Directors
+2.1.2 Board of Directors

 The Company is administered by a Board of Directors comprising a minimum of three members and a maximum of eighteen.
 During the life of the Company, the directors are appointed, reappointed or dismissed by the Ordinary General Meeting; they are all eligible for re-election.
-Directors are appointed for a term of four years.
+Directors are appointed for a term of four (4) years.